xbcsmith/epr-workshop/12-epr-agents/02-agent-watcher-generic.md

     from kafka.errors import TopicAlreadyExistsError except ImportError as exc:
     raise SystemExit(
         "kafka-python is required.
-Install it with: python3 -m pip install kafka-python" ) from exc
+Install it with: python3 -m pip install kafka-python-ng" ) from exc